blackboxnlp/2021/index.md

 # BlackboxNLP 2021

-There will be a fourth edition of BlackboxNLP!
-The workshop will be collocated with EMNLP2021.

-## Venue

-The workshop will be collocated with EMNLP 2021.
+The fourth edition of BlackboxNLP will be collocated with EMNLP 2021.
+The workshop is scheduled to be a hybrid event, that will take both on site, in Punta Cana, but will also be accessible online.

 ## Important dates

-- August 5, 2021 -- Submission deadline.
+- ~~August 5, 2021 -- Submission deadline.~~
-- August 27, 2021 -- Retraction of workshop papers accepted for EMNLP.
+- ~~August 27, 2021 -- Retraction of workshop papers accepted for EMNLP.~~
-- September 3, 2021 -- Notification of acceptance.
+- ~~September 3, 2021 -- Notification of acceptance.~~
 - September 15, 2021 -- Camera-ready papers due.
 - November 11, 2021 -- Workshop.